ryanq47/WhisperNet/Documentation/ObsidianDocs/Server/Plugins/FileHost/Endpoints.md

 GET
 Auth Required

-Where to retrieve file access logs from.
+Where to retrieve file access logs from (i.e. who access what and when).
 Note that this is limited to 30 updating items. so, each request (should) contain new data as it comes in, while holding up to 30 past entries

 Created from data posted to updatefilelogs